living-atlases/generator-living-atlas/README.md

 - [x] Document `letsencrypt` usage
 - [x] Improve generator for only a domain and `/context` use
 - [x] Add `local-extras.sample` files that can be updated in the future without lost local changes in `local-extras.yml` files
+- [x] Generation of passwords on first run and increase security by default
 - [ ] Use a different playbook than demo that do not install by default all main services so we can choose a different host for them
+- [ ] Document `--skip`
 - [ ] Demo index.html uses `biocache_hub_context_path` etc that does not works with multi hosts
-- [ ] Document `--skip`
 - [ ] Add `--tags` to ansible wrapper
-- [ ] Generation of passwords on first run and increase security by default
 - [ ] Better testing

 ## Caveats